 We were formed in March 2011 and do not have historical financial statements.
 Therefore, in this prospectus we present the historical financial statements of our predecessor, which consist of the combined financial statements of Oiltanking Houston, L.P. and Oiltanking Beaumont Partners, L.P.
 We refer to our predecessor for accounting purposes as "Oiltanking Predecessor."
-In connection with the closing of this offering, OTA will contribute all of the outstanding equity interests in Oiltanking Houston, L.P. and Oiltanking Beaumont Partners, L.P. to us.
-The following table presents summary historical combined financial and operating data of Oiltanking Predecessor and summary pro forma financial data of Oiltanking Partners, L.P. as of the dates and for the periods indicated.
+In connection with the closing of this offering, OTA will contribute all of the outstanding equity interests in Oiltanking Houston, L.P. and Oiltanking Predecessor and summary proforma financial data of Oiltanking Partners, L.P. to us.
+The following table presents summary historical combined financial and operating data of Oiltanking Predecessor and summary proforma financial data of Oiltanking Partners, L.P. as of the dates and for the periods indicated.

 The summary historical combined financial data presented as of December 31, 2008 is derived from the unaudited historical combined balance sheet of Oiltanking Predecessor, which is not included in this prospectus.
-The summary historical combined financial data presented as of December 31, 2009 and 2010 are derived from the audited historical combined financial statements of Oiltanking Predecessor that are included elsewhere in this prospectus.
+The summary historical combined financial data presented as of December 31, 2009 and 2010 and for the years ended December 31, 2008, 2009 and 2010 are derived from the audited historical combined financial statements of Oiltanking Predecessor that are included elsewhere in this prospectus.
 The summary historical combined financial data presented as of March 31, 2011 and for the three months ended March 31, 2010 and 2011 are derived from the unaudited historical condensed combined financial statements of Oiltanking Predecessor that are included elsewhere in this prospectus.